SteveBarnett/fufu/README.md

 ## Some problems

+There's a short [Dos and Don't of Feature phone Design](http://stevebarnett.github.io/fufu/dos-and-donts.html) that covers some of the design side of things.
+Below are some of the technical details.

 ### CSS

 There aren't a lot of safe styles that can be applied to featurephones, and behaviour is inconsistent.
 The worst of these is not respecting [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
 Here's an example.